OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

     * For example, to allow Megan Bowen (meganb@contoso.com) and Adele Vance (adelev@contoso.com) to send messages, set this parameter to `meganb@contoso.com;adelev@contoso.com`.
     * You can change this list later by going to the App Service's "Configuration" blade.

+1. Update the "Delete Admin UPN List", which is a semicolon-delimited list of users (Authors) who will be allowed to delete historical messages.
+    * For example, to allow Megan Bowen (meganb@contoso.com) and Adele Vance (adelev@contoso.com) to delete historical messages, set this parameter to `meganb@contoso.com;adelev@contoso.com`.
+    * You can change this list later by going to the App Service's "Configuration" blade.

 1. If you wish to change the app name, description, and icon from the defaults, modify the corresponding template parameters.

 1. If you wish to change the header/banner text and logo, refer to FAQ in the Wiki.